Ahmed-Arafat10/Git/Git.md

 - Create a branch from stash
 $ git stash branch <BranchNameYouWantToCreate> <StashID>
-> Without specifing stach ID first stash from stack will be used
+> Without specifying stash ID first stash from stack will be used

 - Remove a stash form stack {without applying it}